wiscer-org/devto-sinedied/posts/vscode_logpoint.md

 canonical_url: null
 ---

-# How to Use VSCode Logpoint with Keyboard Shortcuts

 ## Introduction
 This article demonstrates how to efficiently utilize VSCode Logpoints using only keyboard shortcuts.
 This method is particularly beneficial for users who rely on screen readers or prefer keyboard-centric workflows.